Simon-U/Sales_analysis/README.md

 After the first analysis an update on the data might be neccessary to handle missing values appropriately or to add additional columns.

-## Next steps

-After the inital set up of the environment the analysis will be performed via SQL and the Jupyter notebook.
-- Investigate data
-- Investigate Null values
-- First analysis (GROUP BY, standard metrics)

 ## Ideas